EtEsWieEtEs/myT40-PLC/README.md

 # myT40-PLC  (SPS) based on Teensy 4.0
-Hardware for PLC based on Teensy 4.0, covering all my needs I have to be able to replace my 25 years old PS4-141-MM1 and PS4-341-MM1 from Klöcker Moeller, reusing the original case of model PS4-141-MM1.
+Hardware for PLC based on Teensy 4.0, covering all my needs.
+I have to replace my 25 years old PS4-141-MM1 and PS4-341-MM1 from Klöcker Moeller, reusing the original case of the model PS4-141-MM1.
-DIN-5 connectors and extension slot are incomatible to the origin.

-For lower frequencies and lower budget, standard PCB has 2 layers.
 For better return paths of capacitively coupled signals to related ground on additional layers I created a 4-layers version for Upper PCB "OP".
+The lower PCB is designed as 2-layer board.

-Attended documents describe the "Final Version V4" as "V2.9_M41".
+Attended documents describe the "Final Version V4" as "V2.9_M41", based on experience of 4 prototypes build up in the past 4 years.

 Current developement:
 ---------------------
 In the meantime I build up the Final version 4 as M38, but I found some more errors.
 See pictures.
 One error I found was, that some input pins on Teensy 4.0 have a lower input resistance as expencted, and that leads to the effect, that a pull-up resistor does not lift the resultig level over 2.1V, which is needed by the OR-gate to trigger the NE555 for power-on.
-The combination R126/R128 to provide 3.2V for pull-up SW_MODE_2 was substituted by R126=220Ohm and R128 by zener diode 3.0V.
-Additionalle the OR-gate was changed to a level shift variant for translation 3.3V to 5V signaling.
+The combination R126/R128 to provide 3.2V for pull-up SW_MODE_2 was substituted by R126=220Ohm a direct connection to 3.3V from lower board.
+Additionally the OR-gate was changed to a level shift variant for translation 3.3V to 5V signaling.
-An other effect causes an edge down on 5V power line during power-up Teensy4.0 that leeds to a RESET trigger by U48 (reset generator 5V).
+An other effect causes an voltage edge down on 5V power line during power-up Teensy4.0 that leeds to a RESET trigger by U48 (reset generator 5V).
 Therefore U48 and C1 were eliminated.
 Now it is working and I provide the actualized description for the very very final Version as V2.9 M41.

-There are some thing to do, e.g. external Hardwar watchdog or translation of documentation into English or Spanish.
+There are some things to do, e.g. external Hardware watchdog or translation of documentation into English or Spanish.
 Perhaps in winter.
+So feel free and be inspired.

 ---------------------
 This work is licensed under the Creatjve Commons Atuributjon-NonCommercial-ShareAlike 4.0 Internatjonal